"HE CAUGHT me out, but I forgive him." Perhaps the cricket match

 Currer, joined members of the C of E side at La Trappiste, a bar

-near the cathedral that sells beers from Roman Catholic monasteries
+near the cathedral which sells beers from Roman Catholic

 AS THE match came closer, the friendships forged on Thursday